German as a Foreign Language at Fulda University

 Part-time courses (2 - 6 units per week)

-- Students and guests with German skills: You can find our programme on the QISPOS platform (course info, registration for classes and exams) as of 20 March 2017.
+- Students and guests with German skills: You will find our programme on the QISPOS platform (course info, registration for classes and exams).

 - Students register for classes via QISPOS, non-registered students ("Gasthörer") register by filling in an application form for "Gasthörer".